Promotion Banner

 Tom Pennington/Getty Images.
 Pictured: Xander Schauffele

-A dead heat refers to ties in finishing position bets like Top 5s, Top 10s and Top 20s, or other golf markets like 3-ball matchups and first-round leaders.
+A dead heat refers to ties in golf bets like Top 5s, Top 10s and Top 20s, or other markets like 3-ball matchups and first-round leaders.
+Like if four players tie for 10th, you won't receive the full payout for a Top 10 bet at most sportsbooks.

 When players tie, your bet amount is usually cut by how many players are tied for those spots.
 So part of your bet is a loser, and the remainder stands at the original odds.

-BetMGM is the only U.S. book we can find that pays all ties in full for finishing position bets like full tournament Top 5s or Top 20s.
+BetMGM is one U.S. book that pays all ties in full for finishing position bets like full tournament Top 5s or Top 20s, though they offer worse prices on these markets than other sportsbooks.
 MGM does not pay out in full for first-round leader bets.

 So what exactly is a dead heat, and how are the payouts calculated?